Update (February 27, 2020): Updated production rollout date.

 As part of Braintree’s effort to increase stability and extend our global footprint, we are expanding our IP space to accommodate new endpoints – introducing more IP addresses in addition to the ones we currently use.

-In early 2020, Braintree will update the IP addresses we use for sandbox and production API traffic.
+In 2020, Braintree will update the IP addresses we use for sandbox and production API traffic.
 If you whitelist Braintree IP addresses in your integration, you must include these new IP addresses to ensure that you will be able to process payments.

 When will the changes take place?